vemel/handsdown/docs/handsdown/utils/strings.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/utils/strings.py#L48)

-Extract title from the first line of content.If title is present - return a title and a remnaing content. if not - return an empty title and untouched content.
+Extract title from the first line of content.

+If title is present - return a title and a remnaing content. if not - return an empty title and untouched content.

 #### Examples